nathaniel-heatwole/Stepwise_regression/README.md

 • Feature engineering to transform the training data and maximize the statistical information available from it and its usefulness in a regression model

-• Stepwise regression, which simultaneously performs both regression analysis and variable selection (gradually eliminating or adding predictor variables, until some threshold is reached)
+• Stepwise regression, which simultaneously performs both regression analysis and variable selection

 • Fixed-elasticity, log-log regression models, modeling total property damage (total over all structures and infrastructure)

-• Examined similar and "adjacent" model forms (using different predictor variables and input specifications), to ensure the stepwise regression did not select an ad hoc or incidental model form
+• Examined similar and "adjacent" model forms (using different predictor variables and input specifications), to ensure the stepwise regression did not select an ad hoc model form

 • Regression diagnostics, examining predictions throughout the sample space, regression residuals analysis, and cross-validation (out-of-sample test cases)